natiq0802/NFL_underdog_predictor/README.md

 Our analysis covers the seasons between 2005 and 2015 (due to relative consistency in names and game rules over this period).

-DISCLAIMER: We are not doing this for gambling purposes, but rather to try and uncover patterns and trends previously undetected.
+**DISCLAIMER**: We are not doing this for gambling purposes, but rather to try and uncover patterns and trends previously undetected.
 This project is motivated purely by curiosity and has zero monetary incentives.

 Our project is divided into 4 notebooks, each serving its own unique function:
 1. `Notebook-1.ipynb`: Data retrieval and loading